LivePersonInc/developer-center/pages/Documents/Reporting/OutboundReportingAPI/overview.md

 - Sign in to [Connect To Messaging](https://connect-to-messaging.fs.liveperson.com) or click on the quick launch icon from Conversation Cloud for Connect To Messaging.
 - Click on the user icon at top right corner and see the version.

-#### 6. What is a LP data retention policy?
+#### 6. What is LivePerson’s data retention policy?
 And how long data is persisted for Outbound Reporting API?

-Retention policy period is 13 months.
+The retention policy period is 13 months.

 #### 7. Is the Outbound Reporting API GDPR-compliant?